relia1/UnconfRS/README.md

 - `migrations/`: Contains the SQL migration files

 ## Usage

-- **Submit a Topic**: Fill out the form on the topics page and click "Submit".
+- **Submit a Session**: Fill out the form on the topics page and click "Submit".
-- **View Topics**: The topics table will display all submitted topics with options to delete, search, sort, and paginate.
+- **View Sessions**: The topics table will display all submitted topics with options to delete, search, sort, and paginate.
 - **Create Empty Schedule**: Navigate to the schedules page and fill in and submit the rooms form.
 - **Populate Schedule**: Click the "Populate Schedule" button to automatically assign topics to rooms.